Nemezjusz/JSON-Verifier/README.md

 To run the program, follow these steps:

-1. Navigate to the project's directory in your terminal or command prompt.
+1. Navigate to the project's source directory in your terminal or command prompt.
 2. Run the following command:
 ```
 python3 main.py <path_to_json>